This post may contain affiliate links, please see the privacy policy for details.

 Freeze: You can either freeze the dough or freeze Italian wedding cookies that are already cooked.
 If you’re freezing the dough balls, you don’t have to thaw them before baking.
 They should be fine, baked or unbaked, for up to a few months in the freezer.

-Italian Wedding Cookies FAQs
+Italian Limoncello Cookies FAQs

 There is often a sweet table at weddings, and these Italian cookies with finely ground pecans, walnuts, or almonds, and extra powdered sugar coating certainly deserve their place.
 These pillowy, soft shortbread cookies were probably created in Russia, and then they made their way across Europe, eventually reaching the United States.